tdoehmen/gitschemas/README.md

 Note: There should be quite some room for improvement in terms of the parsing success rate.
 E.g., backtick-quotes `` ` `` (MySQL-style) are incompatible with the postgres parser and currently lead to an immediate error.
 While something like this might be easy to solve with a search-and-replace, other issues are more intricate.
 There are many different SQL dialects, and for not every dialect there is an open-source parser available.
 Therefore it does not seem feasible to simply trial-and-error all possible parsers/dialects.
 Creating a robust SQL parser which can extract schema information from SQL files, _without knowing which particular database system the query was written for_, could be an interesting project in and of itself.
 Any useful pointers regarding this are highly apprecited.

 ## Schema Data
 The parsing step results in a JSON file which looks as follows.
-The dataset can be downloaded [here](https://drive.google.com/file/d/1WRW33SVOper7weXw5sIclsAU20szGoEP/view?usp=sharing):
+A sample dataset can be downloaded (s.
+Download Links section):

 ```
 {'schema_000001':